isomerpages/moe-damaipri/_our-school/School Rules.md

 *   Long hair must be tied up neatly with a black or blue ribbon.
 *   Long fringe must be pinned up neatly with black blue hair clips.

+**Accessories**

+* Jewellery, ornaments and accessories, apart from a watch, are strictly NOT allowed for all students.
+* Only one identical pair of small simple ear studs is allowed for girls.

 ![](/images/hair.png)

 ![](/images/Random/2023%20uniform.png)

 Attendance
 ----------